 “Worms” are a general term that refer to internal parasites that can live inside most any animal.
-There are several kinds of worms that could effect your chicken, but these are the ones backyard chicken keepers are most likely to encounter.
+There are several kinds of worms that could affect your chicken, but these are the ones backyard chicken keepers are most likely to encounter.

-Round worms: Some of the most common worms for chickens.
+Some of the most common worms for chickens.
 These parasites live in the digestive tract and can grow to about 2-4 inches in length.
 They can be some of the easiest to diagnose because they are large enough that you can see them plainly in your chicken’s droppings.
-They will look like little pieces of spaghetti.
+They will look like little pieces of cut spaghetti.

-Round worms can not be transmitted to humans, but they do have the ability in an extreme infestation to move into the cloaca where they can get into an egg before the shell is formed, making for a nasty discovery when you crack the egg open.
+Round worms can not be transmitted to humans, but they do have the ability in an extreme infestation to move into the chicken’s cloaca.
+From there they can get into an egg before the shell is formed, making for a nasty discovery when you crack the egg open.
 Because they live in the digestive tract, they can interfere with your chicken’s ability to absorb nutrients from their food.
 Chickens with a round worm infestation will develop anemia, loose weight despite eating a lot, and have a pale comb and pale yolk in her eggs.
 Left unchecked a round worm infestation could eventually lead to death.

-Gape worms: These worms live in the chicken’s trachea & lungs.
+These worms live in the chicken’s trachea & lungs.
 They are red, shaped like a “Y” and only about an inch long.
 Gape worms are pretty uncommon in chickens, but the symptoms are unmistakable.
 The chicken will be constantly shaking their head, trying to dislodge the feeling of the worms in their throat.
 They will also be gasping for air and coughing.
 If the infestation gets bad enough, the chicken could eventually choke to death.

-Hair worms: Super thin and only about an inch long, these worms can live in various parts of the body (usually the small intestine & crop) and are usually not visible in droppings.
+Super thin and only about an inch long, these worms can live in various parts of the body (usually the small intestine & crop) and are usually not visible in droppings.
 Because you can’t see the worms, the only reliable way to diagnose hair worms is to have a fecal sample done.
 Symptoms includes green diarrhea, anemia, weight loss.
 With large infestations the chicken can eventually die.

-Tapeworm: Fairly common in chickens, tapeworms can grow up to several inches long, they attach themselves to the intestines and once they set up shop in there, they can be difficult to get rid of.
+Fairly common in chickens, tapeworms can grow up to several inches long.
+They attach themselves to the intestines and once they set up shop in there, they can be difficult to get rid of.
 A few times a day, the tapeworm will shed some of it’s segments and they will be visible in the chicken’s dropping (they will look like small bits of rice).
 They are not the same type of tapeworms that can infest humans or your dog, so they are not transmittable to you.
 They are rarely fatal to the bird, but can interfere with your chicken getting enough nutrients and can cause weight loss & lack of energy.

 How do chickens get worms?

-There are a couple ways chickens can get worms.
+There are a couple of ways chickens can get worms.
 One way is for them to eat the droppings of another infected chicken or wild bird.
 They can also get worms from eating “host” animals – often earthworms, slugs, flies, grasshoppers, snails or beetles.

 How can I prevent worms in my chickens?